dan-mihai-filipescu/eliLaBr/README.md

   This folder contains **`PileItUp`** code which is used to perform the sorting of events saved in the **`nai_9_MeV.root`** event file produced by the **eliLaBr** GEANT4 simulation code.
 The code relies on **`PileItUp.in`** input file which contains self-explanatory information.

   One important option specifify how many consecutive events should be packed together in order to simulate the pile-up effect on the detector due to the multiple particle within one bunch.
-Thus, with one unique simulation performed, we can make multiple data analysis considering different scenarios: no pile-up, or pile-up considering different distributions, averages, etc. We can consider a fixed integer number of pile-up events, or a Poisson distribution of events, providinf the average value of the Poisson distribution.
+Thus, with one unique simulation performed, we can make multiple data analysis considering different scenarios: no pile-up, or pile-up considering different distributions, averages, etc. We can consider a fixed integer number of pile-up events, or a Poisson distribution of events, providing the average value of the Poisson distribution. **`Tvectors`** class is used in the pile-up process, appending (DepositedEnergy, Time) pair elements to the vectors of each detector, then sorting the elements and contracting them according to a *Shaping Time* packing provided at input in order to simulate the experimental effect of a shaper.

+  The user can request analysis code to make output Energy/Time spectra files for individual <sup>3</sup>He counters AND/OR for 4Pi n-detector concentric rings AND totals if ANY/OR CERTAIN particle (neutron, gamma, proton, e+, e-, deuteron, alpha, ,<sup>12</sup>C, etc.) **deposited energy** OR **only crossed the counter border**.
+All these options better help understanding how different precesses are taking place and unveil the details of the interaction.

+  The most important task performed by the **`PileItUp`** code is the conversion of the simulation results into **GASP** format list data, which is the current list data format adopted in the experimental data acquired in the experiments performed at **RoSPHERE** array from 9MV Tandem, IFIN-HH, Romania and **GASP** array from INFN Legnaro, Italy laboratories

   ## Papers